vitaut/vitaut.net/content/posts/2026/yy-dtoa.md

 The smallest normal `double`, $2^{-1022}$, is regular: its predecessor sits exactly one ULP below.
-Schubfach-family algorithms (yy, Dragonbox, Żmij) all flag "irregular" with `sig_bin == 1ULL << 52`, which fires on every power of two including this one.
+Schubfach-family algorithms (yy, Dragonbox, Żmij) flag the "irregular" case by checking whether the significand has all fraction bits zero, which is exactly the powers of two, this one included.
 Harmless, but as far as I know nobody special-cases it.